Certified Kubernetes Application Developer CKAD Learning Path

 alias kk=kubectlto avoid typing

-- Go through the CKAD Curriculum
+- Go through the CKAD Curriculum.
+Check for the latest one.

 - Excellent course which covers the right topics required for the CKAD exam